KILTprotocol/docs/docs/participate/01_Staking/02_advanced_collator_section/02_exit.md

 ![](/img/chain/parachainStaking-initLeaveCandidates.png)

-1. Select the collators's KILT address as the extrinsic submitter (the *using the selected account* field)
+1. Select the Collators's KILT address as the extrinsic submitter (the *using the selected account* field)
 2. Select the appropriate extrinsic: `parachainStaking -> initLeaveCandidates`
 3. Sign and submit the extrinsic (the *Submit Transaction* button)